coder/coder/docs/templates/tour.md

 nano build/Dockerfile
 ```

+You'll enter a simple `Dockerfile` that starts with the [official
-In the editor, enter and save the following text in `Dockerfile` then
-exit the editor:
+Ubuntu image](https://hub.docker.com/_/ubuntu/).
+In the editor, enter
+and save the following text in `Dockerfile` then exit the editor:

 ```dockerfile
 FROM ubuntu